ABRAXAS Youth and Family Services Southwood Interventions

 ABRAXAS Youth and Family Services Southwood Interventions - Chicago, IL

-Abraxas Youth And Family Services Southwood Interventions is a dual diagnosis rehab center located at 5701 South Wood Street in the 60636 zip code in Chicago, IL.
+Abraxas Youth And Family Services Southwood Interventions is a mental health and substance abuse rehab center located at 5701 South Wood Street in the 60636 zip code in Chicago, IL.
 It is operated by a private for-profit organization.
 Abraxas Youth And Family Services Southwood Interventions provides methadone detox.
-Some of the treatment approaches used by Abraxas Youth And Family Services Southwood Interventions include brief intervention, relapse prevention and CBT.
+Some of the treatment approaches used by Abraxas Youth And Family Services Southwood Interventions include 12 step rehabilitation, brief intervention and anger management.
 Abraxas Youth And Family Services Southwood Interventions also specializes in detox services and offers inpatient alcohol detoxification and inpatient opioid detox.
-Abraxas Youth And Family Services Southwood Interventions provides residential addiction treatment, regular outpatient treatment and intensive outpatient treatment.
-It also provides inpatient detoxification, residential treatment for substance abuse and inpatient dual diagnosis treatment.
+Abraxas Youth And Family Services Southwood Interventions provides outpatient services, intensive outpatient treatment program and inpatient hospital drug/alcohol rehab.
+It also provides residential substance abuse treatment, inpatient detox services and inpatient treatment for drug/alcohol addiction and mental health diagnosis.

 Address: 5701 South Wood Street, Chicago, IL 60636